Across cultures and centuries, the healer has symbolized the bridge between the seen and unseen.

 “Spiritual healing” may directly address one of the other four sheaths, focusing on the energetic body and the psychic body.

-From a Taoist perspective, all physical, emotional, and mental issues have an energetic component.
-Thus, there must always be a release on the energetic level to facilitate healing and lasting change (even with perceived physical-level problems).
+Thus, there must always be a release on the subtle energy body level to facilitate healing and lasting change (even with perceived physical-level problems).

 Energetic healers from various traditions, including Qigong, Yoga, and Reiki, operate on this principle.